Help us improve your experience.

 The media maximum transmission unit (MTU) for an interface is the largest data unit that can be forwarded through that interface without fragmentation.

-The default media MTU depends on the encapsulation used on that interface and the default IP MTU.
-In some cases, the default IP MTU depends on whether the protocol used is IP version 4 (IPv4) or International Organization for Standardization (ISO).
+The default media MTU depends on the encapsulation used on that interface and the Layer 3 (L3) MTU.
+In some cases, the L3 MTU depends on whether the protocol used is IP version 4 (IPv4) or International Organization for Standardization (ISO).

-The default media MTU for a physical interface is calculated as follows:
+The default media MTU for a physical interface depends on the Layer 2 (L2) overhead and is calculated as follows:

 The actual frames transmitted also contain cyclic redundancy check (CRC) bits, which are not part of the media MTU.
 For example, the media MTU for a Gigabit Ethernet Version 2 interface is specified as 1514 bytes, but the largest possible frame size is actually 1518 bytes.
 You need to consider the extra bits when you calculate MTUs for interoperability.